- August 24, 2015

 "Planet of the Eyes is a finalist for 'Best Indie Game' at the Canadian Videogame Awards.
 Play as a service robot stranded on a mysterious planet, with physics-based puzzles and quick respawns testing your platforming skills.
 Explore handcrafted levels with a retro sci-fi aesthetic and uncover secrets in this immersive and visually striking game."

-- Beautiful art style and atmosphere that creates an engaging experience.
+- Beautiful art style and engaging atmosphere that enhances the gameplay experience.

 - story204 mentions Positive Neutral Negative